A humanitarian group says many injured fear going to hospitals

 The international community fears Mali could become a hub for terrorists

-The Malian military has gained control of the central town of Diabaly, a key advance in the battle against Islamist militants in the north.
+The Malian military gained control Monday of the central Mali town of Diabaly, a key advance in the battle against Islamist militants in the north.

-The country’s forces retook the town without ground assistance from French troops, a military spokesman said.
+The country’s forces retook the town without ground assistance from the French troops in the country, a military spokesman said Sunday.
 The French military confirmed that it provided only air support.

 The French are involved in the fight because Mali once was under the country’s control and because Islamists have been threatening to turn the democracy into a haven for international terrorists.